battle-tactics-strategies

 Decisive Leadership

 Alexander’s personal leadership was itself a tactical asset.
 He led from the front, often in the most dangerous sector, inspiring his men to incredible feats of endurance and courage.
-His ability to read the battlefield and make split-second decisions, such as the moment he chose to charge the gap at Gaugamela, was honed by years of training and experience.
-This combination of personal bravery and tactical genius was a direct result of the Macedonian military culture, which rewarded initiative and rewarded the bonds between king and soldiers.
-It was a leadership style that successors would try—and largely fail—to replicate.
+His ability to read the battlefield and make split-second decisions—such as the moment he chose to charge the gap at Gaugamela—was honed by years of training and experience.
+This combination of personal bravery and tactical genius was a direct result of the Macedonian military culture, which rewarded initiative and fostered strong bonds between king and soldiers.
+It was a leadership style that later Hellenistic rulers and Roman generals tried—and often failed—to replicate.
+Alexander’s presence on the battlefield not only motivated his troops but also allowed him to personally direct the application of his tactical system in real time.

 The Decisive Moment: How Alexander Broke the Persian Line